-The 'possessive' form of nouns In modern English we indicate possession by means of an apostrophe: 'the hat of the man' becomes 'the man's hat'.
+The 'possessive' form of nouns In modern English we use an apostrophe to show possession: 'a son of the priest' becomes 'a priest's son'.
 Middle English had a particular formation that is still used in modern German.
-Where we now use an apostrophe followed by an 's', Chaucer uses the suffix 'es'.
-So 'the man's hat' becomes 'the mannes hat', the extra 'n' indicating that the word has two syllables.
+Where we now use an apostrophe followed by an 's', Chaucer used the suffix 'es', so 'a priest's son' is 'a preestes sone', the '-es' becoming an extra syllable.